St Peter's Collegiate Church: 1135–89: Anarchy and after

 However, The Anarchy, the confused civil strife of King Stephen's reign, brought great challenges.
-First the church was seized by Roger, Bishop of Salisbury.
+First the church was seized by Bishop Roger of Salisbury.
 Roger had risen to be Lord Chancellor and Henry I's chief minister and had vowed to support the succession of the Empress Matilda, Henry I's daughter and chosen heir.
 He broke his word on Henry's death, citing her marriage to Geoffrey Plantagenet, Count of Anjou, as justification.
 His support was initially crucial in allowing Stephen to consolidate his rule after his coup d'état of 1135, and he used his influence to extend his property, building a powerful political clique that included his nephews, Nigel, Bishop of Ely and Alexander, Bishop of Lincoln.
 Stephen felt threatened by his over-mighty Chancellor and moved against him on 24 October 1139.
 Provoked into a brawl at the king's court at Oxford, Roger and his family were disgraced and dispossessed.
 He lost the church at Wolverhampton and its lands, along with much else, and died in December.
 At Oxford, in 1139 or 1140, Stephen granted Wolverhampton church to Roger de Clinton, described as Bishop of Chester and Lichfield Cathedral.
 He also issued a writ of intendence, calling on all the clergy, laity and tenants to transfer their loyalty to Bishop Roger.

 The canons were outraged at this betrayal of trust, which left them at the mercy of a powerful magnate in their own vicinity, and appealed to Pope Eugenius III.
 It is notable that around this time the dedication was changed to St Peter, which would be a flattering move in negotiations with Rome.
 Occasionally thereafter it was described as the Church of St Peter and St Paul.
 Whatever dedication is given, the church's seals generally picture both saints.
 Despite the briefness of the interlude under Lichfield, the impact of Bishop Roger de Clinton and his chapter of secular clergy at Lichfield may have been considerable.
 The diocese had three centres: Coventry, Chester and Lichfield.
 As the other centres were so heavily involved in the military action of Stephen's reign, it seems that Clinton gave renewed emphasis to the religious role of Lichfield, re-establishing it as the headquarters of his see.
 It seems that he reorganised Lichfield's chapter on a prebendal model in order to counterbalance the monastic chapter at Coventry and using Rouen Cathedral as his model.
 At some time in the mid-12th century, probably under the control of Lichfield, Wolverhampton was reorganised along similar lines, with a dean and prebendaries.
 King Stephen restored Wolverhampton church to Worcester priory by 1152, perhaps as early as 1144.
 In his concession, he described himself as prius inconsulte – previously ill-advised.